-This policy follows federal regulations governing financial aid.
+The LECOM policy is compliant with the federal regulations governing financial aid.

-3.1.8.
-State Residency Status
+3.1.8 State Residency Status

 State residency status is determined per state law at the time of original application and that status is maintained for all years of attendance.